SamiLhll/rbhXpress/README.md

 # External dependencies :

 The script uses diamond v2.0.15 ([Buchfink, B., Reuter, K., & Drost, H. (2021)](https://doi.org/10.1038/s41592-021-01101-x)).
-A linux version is distributed within the release of this tool.
+A binary for linux is attached within the releases of this tool.
-Linux users don't have todo anything about it, while macOSX users have to install it using Homebrew.
+Linux users don't have todo anything about it, while macOS users have to install it using Homebrew.

 # Runtime :